Utah Jazz matchup watch: Julius Randle vs. Derrick Favors

 Another thing to watch out for from Randle is his passing ability.
 When he is creating open shots for his teammates the Lakers are more likely to get a win.Comment on this story

-He is averaging 5.2 assists in 15 Lakers win with him on the floor, but 3.1 assists in 2.9 losses.
+He is averaging 5.2 assists in 15 Lakers wins with him on the floor, but 3.1 assists in 29 losses.

 For Favors, it is important that he shoots the ball well from the floor.